 A live CD is a complete operating system bootable directly from portable media such as CDROMs.
 Rather than loading the OS from the system storage, with a live CD you can quickly test different operating systems without having to spend the time to go through the installation process.
 Many Linux distributions offer downloadable disk images for creating your own live CD which can also be useful in system recovery and repair.

-Running a server from a live CD requires you to create a new storage device to copy the live CD image onto, configure the storage disk as a CDROM at your UpCloud Control Panel and then boot up your server from the CDROM device.
+Running a server from a live CD requires you to create a new storage device to copy the live CD image onto, configure the storage disk as a CDROM, and then boot up your server from the CDROM device.

-When the server is operational, log in with a username that has the root privileges.
-Then check that the new storage disk is available.
+When logged in as a root privileged user, check that the second storage disk is available.

-The first disk should show up with the regular operating system partition which is mounted at the root and the second disk should be a simple empty disk with no partitions.
+The first disk will show up with the regular operating system partition which is mounted at the root and the second disk should be a simple empty disk with no partitions.

 Download a live CD image to the server, for example, using curl utility tool that is available on most distributions by default.